LancerLab/croqtile/Documents/getting_started_with_choreo.md

 Neverthless, programmers could append a 'requires' clause.
 For example,
 ```
-with {m, n} in [M, N], {n_p, k} in [N_P, K] requires N_P == N {
+with {m, n} in [M, N], {n_p, k} in [N_P, K] requires n_p <-> n {
   // matmul implements with m,n,K. n_p is no long useful.
 }
 ```
-The code snippet requires 'n' and 'n_p' to have an identical range.
+The code snippet requires 'n' and 'n_p' to have an identical value in all iterations.
 Thus inside the 'with-in' block, it is possible to replace'n' whenever 'n_p' is required, or the opposite.
 Such a facility is useful to program many AI kernels.
+Programmers should use operation '<->' to establishs such relations.

 ### The 'foreach' Block
 Once the *bounded-ituple* is defined by the 'with-in' clause, programmers can loop over the bounded-ituples/bounded-integers.
 In Choreo, this is simple.